ACharlesiWRR/codingTasks/name-nationality-app/README.md

-# Getting Started with Create React App
+# Project Overview

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This React project takes an input from a user, calls an API, and returns a likely nationality for the users name

 ## Available Scripts